FAIRDataPipeline/javaSimpleModel/README.md

 ```

 That's it!
 If you go to the local registry in your browser now (by default at http://localhost:8000), you should see the input and output data recorded in the registry.

+## Other examples

+In the [resources](https://github.com/FAIRDataPipeline/javaSimpleModel/blob/master/src/main/resources/) folder you will find two other example config files, one of which can create a new data product with parameters for the SEIRS model (in FAIR Data Pipeline TOML parameter file format), the other runs the same SEIRS model again using the TOML parameter Data Product.